gravitational/gravity/docs/6.x/pack.md

           versions: ["7.2", "7.3"]

       # This section allows to run custom pre-flight checks on a node before
-      # allowing cluster installation to continue (scripts must return 0 for success)
+      # allowing Cluster installation to continue (scripts must return 0 for success)
       # Stdout/stderr output from pre-flight check scripts will be mirrored in
       # the installation log.
       customChecks: